The FCC has announced July 26 as the opening date for the first window for new FM translator applications for AM stations.

 Unlike the 2016 window, in which all applications were considered to be first-come, first-served minor changes and extended for many months, the 2017 windows will be auction proceedings in which competing applications will be considered as having been filing contemporaneously.
 Applicants will be prohibited from communicating with other applicants, except within a settlement window.

-Next, there should be a settlement window to allow for technical settlements ("I'll take 92.1, you keep 107.3" or "I'll propose a directional antenna pointed east if you propose a directional antenna pointed west") and non-technical settlements ("Drop out and I will reimburse your expenses.")
+Next, there will be a settlement window to allow for non-technical settlements (Basically, "Drop out and I will reimburse your expenses.")

 Remaining unsettled conflicts would then go to auction.